OdysLam/spotify-local-http-api/readme.md

 Usable only with python2 for the moment!

 ### Installation:
-1)Download the master branch, install [flask](http://flask.pocoo.org/docs/0.12/installation/)
+1. Download the master branch, install [flask](http://flask.pocoo.org/docs/0.12/installation/)

-2) Install this library
+2. Install this library

 	cd path/to/spotify-local-http-api-master
 	sudo pip2 install .
 	#make sure that you are installing for python2

-3) Run the flask server:
+3. Run the flask server:

 	python spotloc